Share this article

 Tips for pet parents

-Exploring Tucson with your pooch can be an enjoyable and rewarding experience.
-Here are some helpful tips to ensure your furry friend stays safe and happy:
+Exploring Tucson with your pooch should be nothing short of an enjoyable and rewarding experience.
+Here are some helpful tips to ensure your furry friend stays safe and happy.

-Research the nearest 24-hour veterinary clinics and pet emergency services in Tucson.
-Carry a basic pet first-aid kit and ensure that anyone who watches your dog in your absence knows what to do in case of an emergency.
+Research the nearest 24-hour veterinary clinics and pet emergency services in Tucson, and carry a basic pet first-aid kit just in case.

 How it works